Osinachi-Uro/Nginx-on-a-PrivateEC2Server-with-ALB-and-Route53/Blog Article for Holiday Challenge.md

 > * Type **yes** on the next prompt when asked "Are you sure you want to continue connecting?"
 <img width="460" alt="ssh into bastion host" src="https://user-images.githubusercontent.com/83463641/211575104-0bb3df4e-6bd4-4543-9dca-bed757d99739.PNG">

-> * While still inside the bastion host create a file containing the key pair, with the same name as the one you downloaded. ```sudo nano Holiday.pem``` .
+> * While still inside the bastion host, create a file containing the key pair, with the same name as the one you downloaded. ```sudo nano Holiday.pem``` .
 >
 > * Then ssh into each of the private EC2 instances one after the other.
 Using ```ssh -i "Holiday.pem" ubuntu@10.0.134.203``` for my **HC-EC21** and ```ssh -i "Holiday.pem" ubuntu@10.0.148.140``` for **HC-EC22** .